Meghan Markle Edits British ‘Vogue,’ Surprise Guest Journalist Takes Over September Issue

 The 37-year-old talked about her new job via an official communication on July 28 from British Vogue.

-“Through this lens I hope you’ll feel the strength of the collective in the diverse selection of women chosen for the cover as well as the team of support I called upon within the issue to help bring this to light.
+“Through this lens I hope you’ll feel the strength of the collective in the diverse selection of women chosen for the cover as well as the team of support I called upon within the issue to help bring this to light.”

 “I hope readers feel as inspired as I do by the forces for change they’ll find within these pages.”

-Actresses Jane Fonda, Selma Hayak and Laverne Cox are among the 15 important females Meghan chose to represent the issue’s theme.
+Actresses Jane Fonda, Selma Hayek, and Laverne Cox are among the 15 important females Meghan chose to represent the issue’s theme.

-The carefully curated list also includes model and maternal health activist Christy Turlington, former U.S. First Lady Michelle Obama, teen climate activist Greta Thunberg, body positivity activist and actor Jameela Jamil, author Chimamanda Ngozi Adichie, mental health activist and model mental health campaigner Adwoa Aboah and New Zealand prime minister Jacinda Ardern.
+The carefully curated list also includes model and maternal health activist Christy Turlington, former U.S. First Lady Michelle Obama, teen climate activist Greta Thunberg, body positivity activist and actor Jameela Jamil, author Chimamanda Ngozi Adichie, mental health activist and model mental health campaigner Adwoa Aboah, and New Zealand prime minister Jacinda Ardern.

 Rounding out the women who were handpicked by the Duchess are Adut Akech, the former refugee and model; Ramla Ali, the former refugee and boxer; Sinead Burke, the diversity advocate and lecturer; Yara Shahidi, the youth voting activist and actor; and Francesca Hayward, the Royal Ballet principal dancer and actress.